rglonek/tcconfig-builds/README.md

 # tcconfig-builds
-Builds of tcconfig from thombashi/tcconfig
+Builds of tcconfig from thombashi/tcconfig.
+Using critical bug fix in rglonek/tcconfig.

 ## TODO